javierMayol/Game_of_Life/README.txt

   to load: ./game_of_life

-  The program can take an argument integer n to make a n rows by n columns grid if the user specifiees it.
+  The program can take a command line argument integer n to make a n x n grid.
   Example: ./game_of_life 20
   The line above will create a grid 20 x 20.
   The progam will ask the user to specify the number of ants, doodlebugs, and days